Notes Linked to

 On Sunday Mrs. Brewster had another birthday dinner with her son, George Brewster in Burlington.

-Mrs. Brewster received many cars and flowers from friends.
+Mrs. Brewster received many cards and flowers from friends.

 newspaper clipping.
 No publication information available.